skynet29/brainbot/README.md

 ````
 where:

-src is the name of the agent which emit the message
+- src is the name of the agent which emit the message
+- time is the date when the message was emitted (number of milliseconds since midnight Jan 1, 1970)

-type is the type of the message:
+- type is the type of the message:
   - register,
   - unregister,
   - notif,
   - cmd

-topic is the topic name
+- topic is the topic name

-data is the payload which can be anything (string, number, object, etc...)
+- data is the payload which can be anything (string, number, object, etc...)

 ### Topic naming
 the topic name can use the dot notation (like a namespace)